Duet3D/DuetSoftwareFramework/README.md

 - G-Code checksums and M998 are currently not supported
 - M291 S2/S3 are not working yet
 - Object model is only partially populated

+## Reporting issues

+Before reporting any new issues, please check if it is already a known issue or if it has been already reported on the [GitHub issues](https://github.com/chrishamm/DuetSoftwareFramework/issues) page.
+For general support questions, please check out the [forums](https://forum.duet3d.com/category/31/dsf-development).

+If the issue you encountered is easy to reproduce, please file a new issue in the GitHub issues page along with instructions on how to reproduce.

+If the issue only happens sporadically, please launch DuetControlServer with the log level `debug` and provide the log including a short note when the error occurred.
+To launch DuetControlServer with this log level on DuetPi, you may run the following commands from an SSH terminal:

+`
+sudo systemctl stop duetcontrolserver sudo /opt/dsf/bin/DuetControlServer --log-level debug `